Sunflower seed vs Pumpkin seed - Health impact and Nutrition Comparison

 The pH values of both sunflower and pumpkin seeds are slightly acidic or close to neutral, equal to 6.3 (2).

-We can also look at the acidity of foods by taking into account their potential renal acid load or their PRAL values.
+We can also look at the acidity of foods by considering their potential renal acid load or their PRAL values.
 The PRAL value represents how much acid or base the given food produces inside the organism.

 The PRAL value for sunflower seeds has been calculated to be 11.6, making this food acid-producing.
 Pumpkin seeds, however, have a PRAL value of -14.3, meaning these seeds are alkaline-forming or alkalizing.